tomsiwik/toon-reporter/README.md

 # toon-reporter

-A minimal Vitest reporter optimized for LLM consumption.
+A minimal Vitest and Playwright reporter optimized for LLM consumption.
 Outputs test results in a compact, token-efficient format.

 ## Installation